-An exhaust fan interlock is used to interlock the makeup air heater to an exhaust fan such that the heater comes on when an exhaust fan comes on.
+An exhaust fan interlock is used to interlock the makeup air heater as a slave to an exhaust fan.
 Terminals are provided in the remote control station for wiring of dry contacts (by others).

 MANUAL MAKE-UP AIR SWITCH (MMS)